data-umbrella/resources/gsoc/gsoc_du_2023.md

 ### Required Skills
 1. Must have at least *one* of the following:
-    - Python / Flask
+    - Python or JavaScript
-    - Foundation of Python / Django
+    - One of the frameworks: Flask / Django / React / Ruby on Rails
-    - React
-    - JavaScript
 2. Should have some knowledge of:
     - Git basics
     - Basic HTML / CSS
     - [Markdown](https://github.com/data-umbrella/resources/blob/main/intro-unix-markdown/4_markdown.md)

+Nice to have skills:
+- Docker
+- Testing
+- PostgreSQL database
+- Digital Ocean
+- GitHub Actions

 Note: prospective interns can have acquired skills via a computer science degree, a bootcamp program, or coding classes.